 I learn that Closed Captions (CC) will be cut down on

 Please help support and request more people to vote that Closed Captions should not be cut down.
 It is undeniable that LOTS of Deaf people will be very UPSET if CC is cut down.
 It will not be NOT FAIR that people with hearing loss lose an opportunity which hearing people have of being capable to hear everything in TV.
-Both hearing people and people with hearing loss should have equal opportunity because they are TV viewers!
-Agree?
+Both hearing people and people with hearing loss should have equal opportunity

 I hope we help support and vote.
 Please do not give up!
 We must continue fighting and fighting.
 I hope we will win.